Skip to content

 Overview

 A package registry for versioned packages (web components, ES modules, or any file bundle).
-Developers upload packages, test them by version ID, then publish to named channels.
-Clients always load from a channel.
+Signed-in humans and CI tokens upload packages, test them by version ID, then publish to named channels.
+Organizations load packages from a channel using a load_* key in browser JS, and their admins self-administer CI tokens, packages, channels and key rotation by signing in as a human — with full power over packages their organization owns.

 Stack: Cloudflare Worker (TypeScript) + D1 (SQLite) + R2 (object storage)